vttresearch/siteopt_toolbox/docs/introduction.md

 storage_investment_cost | x | Annualized investment cost of storage section (per subunit) candidate_units | x | Maximum number of charger/discharger subunits
 candidate_storages | x | Maximum number of storage section subunits

+### Scenarios table

+The **scenarios.xlsx** file contains three sheets.
+The **scenario** sheet just lists the different scenario names in the first column (first row just is header row).
+Likewise the **alternative** sheet lists different alternatives in the first column, where the first row is header row. **scenario_alternative** sheet is more complex and has two kind of entries.
+On this sheet, the first column (A) is reserved for scenario names and two next columns (B-C) for alternative names.
+When two columns (A and B) are filled, this has the meaning that an alternative belongs to a scenario.
+When three columns (A, B and C) are filled, this has the meaning of defining the order of alternatives.
+In this case the alternative written in column C has higher precedence and alternative written in column B. If There are more than 2 alternatives in any scenario, more rows should be used to define the order of the alternatives.

+The following picture shows an example.